 Ingredients and substitutions

-Lemon juice can be substituted with red wine vinegar.
+- Lemon juice - Can be substituted with red wine vinegar.

-Tzatziki is a creamy, mild, and tangy sauce.
+Tzatziki (pronounced zaht-zee-key) is a creamy, mild, and tangy sauce that's commonly found in the cuisine of Southeast Europe and the Middle East.
 Cucumber and dill give it a refreshing and light flavor, making it perfect for spring and summer.

 For more information: Wikipedia - Tzatziki

-This chicken salad is excellent to make ahead for weekday meal prep and keep on hand for lunches all week.
+Yes, tzatziki chicken salad is excellent to make ahead for weekday meal prep and keep on hand for lunches all week.

 Tzatziki Chicken Salad